 Day Two Agenda Items:

-• London Team breakouts #1 – While the Americas were sleeping, the teams in London started their day by planning their sprints for Q3 based on prioritized features as well as any dependencies called out by the teams from the prior day’s planning.
+• London Team breakouts #1 – While the U.S. teams were sleeping, the teams in London started their day by planning their sprints for Q3 based on prioritized features as well as any dependencies called out by the teams from the prior day’s planning.

 • Draft Plan Review – The full train was present again; London and Costa Rica teams were on the Zoom session while Denver teams and train leadership gathered in person.
 Each team reviewed their draft plan for the five sprints of the PI with the train leadership and stakeholders.
 The teams presented their draft PI objectives and listed any potential risks and dependencies across the train and external to the project.
 This was the first of two sessions.